 The ability of MGIC to pay dividends is restricted by insurance regulation.
 Amounts in excess of prescribed limits are deemed "extraordinary" and may not be paid if disapproved by the OCI.
 A dividend is extraordinary when the proposed dividend amount, plus dividends paid in the twelve months preceding the dividend payment date exceed the ordinary dividend level.
 In 2022, MGIC can pay \$122 million of ordinary dividends without OCI approval, before taking into consideration dividends paid in the preceding twelve months.
-In the six months ended June 30, 2022, MGIC paid \$400 million in dividends in cash and investments to the holding company.
-We did not make dividend payments to our holding company during the six months ended June 30, 2021.
+In the nine months ended September 30, 2022, MGIC paid \$400 million in dividends in cash and investments to the holding company.
+In November, MGIC paid an additional \$400 million dividend to the holding company.

+We made dividend payments of \$150 million to our holding company during the nine months ended September 30, 2021.
 Future dividend payments from MGIC to the holding company will continue to be determined in consultation with the board.